 How to Become a Youth Soccer Referee

 Youth RefereeWhen you begin as a youth soccer referee, you may be working with kids at the very beginning of their athletic lives.
-Our main role as a referee is to encourage fair play, good sportsmanship and fun.
-Youth soccer offers referees the chance to begin at a young age.
-Although there is no minimum age requirement, states will set their own standard of what age someone can begin to referee.
-Youth soccer referees are trained in the rules of the United States Soccer Federation.
+Our primary role as a referee is to encourage fair play, good sportsmanship, and fun.
+Youth soccer referees have the opportunity to start at a young age.
+While there is no minimum age requirement, states will set their own standard of what age someone can begin to referee.
+Youth soccer referees are trained in the rules of the United States Soccer Federation, with a focus on referee certification programs.

 How to Become a USSF Soccer Referee

-In order to become a USSF referee, you must fulfill a training course and pass a standardized test.
-Youth soccer referees can begin at either the Grade 9 or Grade 8 levels.
-Grade 9 is a great place for very young referees to get started.
-At this level, the referee supervises play between teams in local recreational leagues.
-Games usually involve younger players with fewer then 11 players per side.
+In order to become a USSF referee, you must complete a referee training program and pass a standardized test.
+Youth soccer referees can start at either the Grade 9 or Grade 8 levels.
+Grade 9 is ideal for very young referees supervising games in local recreational leagues, often with fewer than 11 players per side.

-Youth Soccer Players Because each state offers its own certification for youth soccer referees, a simple Google search is the best way to learn more about how to get started.
-If you type “youth soccer referee” followed by the name of your state, you should find the web site of your state’s youth soccer association.
-Here you will find information about training programs and how to choose the right program for you.
+Because each state offers its own youth soccer officiating certification, a simple Google search is a great way to find out how to get started.
+Searching for “youth soccer referee” followed by the name of your state will usually lead to your state’s Youth Soccer Association website, where you can find details about referee training programs and certifications.

-To become a referee, you will also need to register with the US Soccer Federation (usually about $40).
-This fee is generally included with the cost of the training program.
-Dues to the Federation will be paid before every season which you plan to referee.
+To become a certified referee, you’ll also need to register with the US Soccer Federation, which typically costs around $40.
+This fee is often included in the cost of the referee certification program, and dues are paid before each season in which you plan to referee.

 Comments are closed.